Bharatiya Janata Party – Kerala: List of State Presidents - BJP Kerala

-Electoral Performance : Lok Sabha Elections
+Electoral Performance : Lok Sabha Elections in Keralam

 Over the years, the Bharatiya Janatha Party (BJP) has worked to expand its presence in Kerala's political landscape, particularly through its participation in Lok Sabha elections.
 Although the party won its first parliamentary seat in 2024, it has made notable inroads in several constituencies reflecting a gradual increase in public support.
 The table below outlines BJP's performance in various Lok Sabha elections in Kerala, highlighting its vote share, seats won, and outcome.